-Flanders has five universities (incl. one Dutch language university in Brussels), four large strategic research centres (IMEC (merges with iMinds in 2016), VIB, VITO and Flanders Make) and a number of smaller competence poles and research centres for specific (mainly sectoral) knowledge development and distribution.
-With more than 39,000 researchers (full-time equivalent), the region gathers 65.5% of the researchers in the country in 2011.
-In 2014, 15,796 of these were university researchers.
-The share of R&D personnel in the total active population (1.39%) was higher than the national average (1.35%) in 2012.
-The level of education of the population is relatively high with 35.4% of the population of the region aged from 25 to 64 years having a tertiary education (ISCED 5 and 6), compared to 35.3% in Belgium and 27.7% in EU27 (2012).
-The business sector accounted for 70% of Flanders' R&D spending in 2013 (60% in Belgium, 2012), 54% in the EU-28 (2012)).
-Business R&D expenses in Flanders are mainly situated in high-tech sectors such as chemistry, pharmaceuticals, ICT, mechatronics, which together represent almost 80% of the total R&D expenses.
-The chemical and pharmaceuticals industry in Flanders alone represents 34% of total private R&D expenditures in Belgium (StatBel, 2013).
+Flanders has five universities (incl. one Dutch-language university in Brussels), 13 University colleges, four large strategic research centres (IMEC (merges with iMinds in 2016), VIB, VITO and Flanders Make) and a number of smaller competence poles and research centres for specific (mainly sectoral) knowledge development and distribution.
+With 31,772 researchers (full-time equivalent), the region gathers 60% of the researchers in the country in 2015, among which 36% were university researchers.
+The level of education of the population is relatively high with 48.2% of the population of the region aged from 30 to 34 years having tertiary education (ISCED 5 - 8), compared to 47.6% in Belgium and 40.7% in EU27 (2019).
+The business sector accounted for 55% of Flanders' R&D spending in 2015, compared to 53.5% in Belgium (Eurostat, 2020).